abhinpai/pai-portfolio/docs/introduction.md

 ### all the introduction will go here

-:::info Content Presence
+:::note Content Presence

-If content already cooked ✅
+* If content is already cooked then representing in ✅
-If content is still cooking then indicating with ❌
+* If content is still cooking then representing in ❌

 :::